Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 The Israeli military didn't immediately comment.

+Associated Press video showed what appeared to be thousands of people fleeing Gaza City on the seaside road to the south with their belongings packed on cars and lorries, even as smoke rose from an airstrike some distance away.
+Israel has been warning residents to evacuate Gaza City as it expands its operation.

+“We have begun to wish for death, death, rather than this life we live today,” said Ashraf Elwan, a young man displaced from Gaza City.
+“Our young men have had their limbs amputated, our women have become widows, our children have become orphans, our lives have become hell.”

-As part of its expanding operation in Gaza City, the Israeli military destroyed three high-rise buildings Sunday after warning residents to evacuate.
-One building, part of the Islamic University in western Gaza City, was struck twice and flattened.
+The Israeli military destroyed three high-rise buildings Sunday after warning residents to evacuate.
+One building, part of the Islamic University in Gaza City, was struck twice and flattened.
 Al-Shifa hospital reported casualties, but couldn't confirm how many, saying some bodies remain trapped inside.

 Before the strikes, residents scrambled to pull out belongings, tossing mattresses from balconies and wheeling away items, including suitcases.

-Without providing evidence, Israel has accused Hamas of building militant infrastructure inside civilian areas.
-On Sunday, the military said Hamas had positioned observation points to gather intelligence about troop movements and that militants were poised to strike Israeli troops, though it offered no evidence to support those claims.
+The military said Hamas had positioned observation points on the buildings to gather intelligence about troop movements and that militants were poised to strike Israeli troops, though it offered no evidence to support those claims.

-Residents said that the Kauther tower in the Rimal neighborhood was flattened.
-There were no immediate reports of casualties.

 “This is part of the genocidal measures the (Israeli) occupation is carrying out in Gaza City,” said Abed Ismail, a Gaza City resident.
 “They want to turn the whole city into rubble, and force the transfer and another Nakba.”